-We rely on limited sources of supply for the drug substance for our product candidates, arhalofenate and MBX-8025, and any disruption in the chain of supply may cause delay in developing and commercializing of either or both products.
+We rely on limited sources of supply for the drug substance for seladelpar, and any disruption in the chain of supply may cause delay in developing and commercializing of seladelpar.

 It is our expectation that only one supplier of drug substance and one supplier of drug product will be qualified by the FDA.
 If supply from an approved vendor is interrupted, there could be a significant disruption in commercial supply of our products.
 An alternative vendor would need to be qualified through a supplemental registration which would be expensive and could result in further delay.
 The FDA or other regulatory agencies outside of the U.S. may also require additional studies if a new drug substance or drug product supplier is relied upon for commercial production.
 These factors could cause the delay of clinical trials, regulatory submissions, required approvals or commercialization of our products, and cause us to incur additional costs.
 Furthermore, if our suppliers fail to deliver the required commercial quantities of active pharmaceutical ingredient on a timely basis and at commercially reasonable prices, and we are unable to secure one or more replacement suppliers capable of production at a substantially equivalent cost, the supply chain for our products may be delayed, which could inhibit our ability to generate revenues.